Frensham Heights School, near Farnham

 Not for: If you’re looking for a formal school with formality and plenty of structure, this probably isn’t the school for you.

 Dare to disagree?
-Check it out for yourself at the virtual open morning on Sat 16 May which includes a live interactive panel with teachers and staff, and a Q&A with students.
+Check it out for yourself the school is hosting whole school open mornings on Sat 14 May and Sat 17 Sept.
 Register here.